M4nuski/DecToHexToBin/README.md

 # DecToHexToBin
-Small Topmost app to convert between number systems Convert on the fly with logggin for fast comebacks!
+Small Topmost app to convert between number systems.

+Convert on the fly with logggin for fast comebacks!